dsc-courses/practice.dsc10.com/problems/sp22-final/q9-perm-test.md

 From this point, the way we would normally proceed in a permutation test would be to use `np.random.permutation` to shuffle one of the two relevant columns (either `'product'` or `'minutes'`) to create a random pairing of assembly times with products.
 Then we would calculate the average of all assembly times that were randomly assigned to the label BILLY.
 Similarly, we'd calculate the average of all assembly times that were randomly assigned to the label LOMMARP.
 Then we'd subtract these averages to get one simulated value of the test statistic.
 To run the permutation test, we'd have to repeat this process many times.

 In this problem, we need to generate a simulated value of the test statistic, without randomly shuffling one of the columns.
 The code starts us off by defining a variable called `billy_mean` that comes from using `np.random.choice`.
 There's a lot going on here, so let's break it down.
 Remember that the first argument to `np.random.choice` is a sequence of values to choose from, and the second is the number of random choices to make.
-The default behavior is to make the random choices without replacement, so that no element that has already been chosen can be chosen again.
+And we set `replace=False`, so that no element that has already been chosen can be chosen again.
 Here, we're making our random choices from the `'minutes'` column of `billy_lommarp`.
 The number of choices to make from this collection of values is `billy.sum()`, which is the sum of all values in the `billy` Series defined in the first line of code.
 The `billy` Series contains True/False values, but in Python, True counts as 1 and False counts as 0, so `billy.sum()` evaluates to the number of True entries in `billy`, which is the number of BILLY bookcases recorded in `app_data`.
 It helps to think of the random process like this:

 1. Collect all the assembly times of any BILLY or LOMMARP bookcase in a large bag.
 2. Pull out a random assembly time from this bag.